-This covers you for any injury or damage caused to other people and their property.
+Covers you for injury caused to other people and damage caused to their property

-This takes ‘third party only’ and adds cover in the event your car is stolen or damaged by fire.
+Like ‘third party only’ but adds cover in case your car is stolen or damaged by fire

-This covers ‘third party fire and theft’ plus any damage you accidentally do to your own car.
+The same as ‘third party fire and theft’ but also covers you for damage you do to your own car

 The cost of premiums for first-time drivers is dependent on the age of the driver.
 If you’re over 25 then you’ll typically pay a lot less than younger drivers.
 That’s not just great news, it’s recognition that life experience makes for safer drivers.

 Keeping your car in a garage overnight can bring your premium down.
 Installing an alarm, tracking device, or immobiliser could too.

 It might seem obvious but the less you’re on the road, the less likely you are to be in an accident.
 By only driving when it would be inconvenient not to do so, insurers will lower your premium.

 If you’re confident of not having to make a claim, a higher voluntary excess can save a lot of money.
 This is great if you intend to drive in quieter areas, where you’re less likely to experience any bumps.